flpymonkey/idb/PITCHME.md

 - Getting feedback from other teams |
 - Keeping consistent coding style |
 - Breaking down code into components |
+- Pair programming
 ---?color=#c7f9d2

 ## Things that didn't go well...
+- We didn't use branches |
+- Bri's commits :( |
+- Could not get multi-select dropdowns for filtering |
+- AWS charges |
+- Mocha testing |
 ---?color=#c7f9d2

 ## What we learned
+- React
+- Filtering on the frontend
+- Fetching
+- How to use AWS
+- Dockerized server
 ---?color=#c7f9d2

 ## Things that puzzle us
 ---?color=#c7f9d2
 ### TacoBoutAustin